 - Inspect for hazardous materials.
 Many older homes were constructed with materials that today are considered hazardous.
 Asbestos, for example, was commonly used in flooring, ceilings, wrapped around ductwork and contained in siding.
 Asbestos abatement can cost an additional $2 to $3 per square foot to remove, according to Von Rotz Construction.
 If you discover an old diesel tank underground, except to pay a surcharge.

 - Call Your Mortgage Lender.
 Unless your property is free and clear from all liens or encumbrances, your mortgage is secured to the structure as well as the land.
 Your lender has an interest in the building itself, so you cannot unilaterally destroy the lender's security without permission.

 - If the lender's security is damaged, realize that your loan may contain an acceleration clause, which allows the lender to immediately demand payment in full.
 An alternative is to arrange for construction financing, which will carry a higher interest.

 Moving the House Instead of Tearing it Down

 Although it can cost around $100,000 or more to move a house, transporting it to another location is a reasonable solution you might want to consider.
 One way that kind of situation can work is like this: You offer to sell the house to a buyer for $1.00, providing the buyer bears the expense of moving it.
-You win.
-The buyers win.
+You win, and the buyers win as well.